 (Listed in order of expiration date.)

-Baskin-Robbins, the world’s largest chain of ice cream specialty shops, continues its cool “Celebrate 31” promotion, celebrating more than 70 years of scooping the sweet stuff.
+Baskin-Robbins (multiple locations), the world’s largest chain of ice cream specialty shops, continues its cool “Celebrate 31” promotion, celebrating more than 70 years of scooping the sweet stuff.
 On the 31st of every month in 2018, enjoy a single scoop of ice cream (in a cup or cone) for $1.50 at participating locations.
-(Waffle cones and toppings are extra.)
 The popular ice cream shop will serve up the sweet deal on the 31st of each month through the end of the year, so mark your calendars for January, March, May, July, August, October and December.
 Copyright Living on the Cheap.
 The post Baskin-Robbins: Get ice cream scoop for $1.50 appeared first on Living On The Cheap.

 Seattle restaurant deals for a ‘limited time’